 - family law matters involving consent to medical treatment by children

 - immigration cases, including detention of asylum seekers

 - native title.

-The AHRC has a set of guidelines that describe the types of proceedings that the commission might intervene in, and an application can be made requesting that the commission exercise its intervention function.
+The AHRC has a set of guidelines that describe the types of proceedings that the AHRC might intervene in, and an application can be made requesting that the AHRC exercise its intervention function.